XeroDEVofficial/Xero-Dev/README.md

-Boogie is non-official and not endorsed by Epic Games in any way.
+Xero is non-official and not endorsed by Epic Games in any way.
 Epic Games, Fortnite, and all associated properties are trademarks or registered trademarks of Epic Games, Inc.